fabbbrizio/fabbbrizio.github.io/_posts/2015-01-01-Materiaterza Uncreative Artefacts.md

 <img src="http://payload399.cargocollective.com/1/10/325579/10282961/7.png" alt="Mtrtrz cover">
-Materiaterza is a Design Collective Project aimed to research on design methodologies and production processes.
+Materiaterza is been a Design Collective aimed to research on design methodologies and production processes.

 The origin of the project came from the encounter between Davide Tuberga – product designer – and Andrea Reggiani – artisan ceramist – who develop a new method to extruding ceramic material, building a unique 3D printer.